 Suction Cup Raman Probe

-IS-Instruments has developed a Raman probe to measure samples through glass, acrylic, and other optical mediums that would typically obscure spectroscopic measurements.
+IS-Instruments has developed a Suction Cup Raman probe to measure samples through glass, acrylic, and other optical mediums that would typically obscure spectroscopic measurements.

-This probe, which uses a biaxial design, was designed to be retrofitted to freeze-dryers to monitor freeze-drying runs through thick acrylic or glass, which traditional Czerny-Turner-based spectrometers often struggle to do.
+Using a biaxial design, this probe was designed to be retrofitted to freeze-dryers to monitor freeze-drying runs through thick acrylic or glass, which traditional Czerny-Turner-based spectrometers often struggle to do.

-These probes, designed with a 100 mm focal length, integrate with the ISI range of HES spectrometers, which offer a 100-fold increase in throughput over current conventional systems.
+These probes have a 100 mm focal length and integrate with the ISI range of HES spectrometers, which offer a 100-fold increase in throughput over conventional systems.

 Product Specifications